opendatabio/opendatabio/README.md

 The "allow\_url\_fopen" directive must be set to On on php.ini (for Guzzle).

+TODO: create a installer to speed all this up??

 Create a database and user for opendatabio.
 Using the MySQL command line, (e.g., `mysql -uroot -p`):

 ```